kinzaayaz/git_practice_repo/README.md

 `git pull` : to pull/fetch latest files from remote repo to local repo working with git clone:
-`git clone (repo link)` : to clone others repo on ur sys locally
+`git clone (repo link)` : to clone others repo on ur sys locally working with branching and merging:
+`git branch branchname` : for creating new branch
+`git checkout branchname` : for change branch